Frequently asked questions concerning applications and assessments can be found on our applicants' FAQ page.

 Information about the accommodation can be found in our 'Life at Peterhouse' section.
 At Peterhouse we guarantee our students accommodation onsite for the length of their undergraduate course.
 All of our undergraduate accommodation is within 3 minutes walk of the dining hall, bar and common room and less than 10 minutes walk from the centre of the city.
 Most rooms are singles with bathrooms and kitchen facilities shared with around 4 other students, other rooms are en-suite or have shared living areas (with separate bedrooms) so students can choose to live with a friend after their first year.
 We will never make students share, and there is no shared first year accommodation.

-We work on the assumption that all students will live in so students don't have to apply for accomodation as at other universities.
+We work on the assumption that all students will live in so students don't have to apply for accommodation as at other universities.
 We will email offer-holders in June/July to ask about their preferences so we can find a room which will suit.

 Being on the College site means that our accommodation is very secure.
 The Porters' Lodge is staffed 24 hours a day, 7 days a week and our Porters carry out regular patrols of the site, as well as acting as friendly figures about College who can give advice on where to go in town, how to fix a broken bike, deliver post, or administer first aid if necessary.